nchandhi/ncdatarepo1/documents/TechnicalArchitecture.md

 ### Container Registry
 Stores containerized deployments for use in the hosting environment.

-### SQL Database in Fabric
-Persists chat history and session context for the web interface.
-Enables retrieval of past interactions.

 ### Web Front-End
 An interactive UI where users can explore call insights, visualize trends, ask questions in natural language, and generate charts.
 Connects directly to SQL Database in Fabric and App Services for real-time interaction.